siddhartha-gadgil/ProvingGround/Universes.md

 * Using "logical universe" etc.
 * __Especially__, the identity type cannot be  having all function and induction types in the first universe.
-* Similarly use maxima to describe universes for other inductive types: products, sums etc. and general inductive ones.
+* Similarly use maxima to describe universes for other inductive types: products, sums etc. and general inductive ones (more details below).
 * Avoid covariance issues in --> etc.  by having parametrized methods and functions.
 * As a term determines its type, avoid specifying both types and terms as parameters.